alinaqi/reachgenie/docs/workflows.md

 2. **Campaign Structure**: Campaigns connect products with communication methods.
 Each campaign focuses on one product but can target many leads.

+3. **Product Enrichment**: Products can be automatically enriched with detailed information when a product URL is provided.
+This enriched data is used to enhance the quality of campaigns and personalization, leading to more effective outreach.

-3. **Personalization Pipeline**: Both email and call campaigns use a similar personalization pipeline:
+4. **Personalization Pipeline**: Both email and call campaigns use a similar personalization pipeline:
    - Company insights generation
    - Content generation (email body or call script)
    - Metadata tracking
+   - Integration of product enrichment data to improve personalization

-4. **Background Processing**: Campaign execution happens asynchronously to prevent blocking API requests.
+5. **Background Processing**: Campaign execution happens asynchronously to prevent blocking API requests.